 After two and a half years of filming and editing, we are proud to announce the completion of our 46-minute documentary!
-We recently added subtitles to Cuba’s Forgotten Jewels in both Spanish and Hebrew, and we’re now working to take it across the U.S. and out to an international audience.
+We’ve added subtitles to Cuba’s Forgotten Jewels in both Spanish and Hebrew, and we’re now scheduling screenings across the U.S. and internationally.
 Please consider hosting a screening in your community, or support the film and its distribution by donating here.
 The National Center for Jewish Film is the film’s distributor and will handle all bookings.

 Robin and Judy